zakriyaalisabir/finance-tracker/README.md

 2. Add JSDoc comments for all functions
 3. Use constants instead of magic strings
 4. Maintain type safety across packages
+5. Write tests for new features
-5. Test locally before deploying
+6. Test locally before deploying

 ## License